Codex Azoyú

 The Codices Azoyú I & II are two Mesoamerican pictorial codices, painted in Tlapa around 1565.
 They were accidentally discovered in 1940 in the town of Azoyú, after which they are named.
 Both codices depict and offer supporting evidence for the Mesoamerican belief of nahualism.

 Content

 Codex Azoyú I

 The larger of the two codices, where the most powerful ruler of the Tlachinollan Kingdom in Guerrero is depicted as a jaguar devouring a man and transforming into a god.
-The ruler, Quiyahuital Tecuhtli, satisfied conditions as a nahual, being a noble and born on the first day of the "Rain" calendar.
-Two regions of the Tlachinollan Kingdom were Tlapa and Tlachniollan until 1421 when a single ruler, likely being the god depicted, combined them into the one kingdom.
+The ruler, Quiyahuitl Tecuhtli, satisfied conditions as a nahual, being a noble and born on the first day of the "Rain" calendar.
+Two regions of the Tlachinollan Kingdom were Tlapa and Tlachinollan until 1421 when a single ruler, likely being the god depicted, combined them into the one kingdom.
 This codex along with Codex Azoyú II and supplemental pictorial manuscripts known as the Humboldt Fragment 1 and the Lienzo de Tlapa show the reign of Lord Rain during approximately 1421 to 1564, and are thought to have been created for resolving issues of royal succession.